Flight/frontmen-quiz/README.md

 [Link to test on github pages](https://flight.github.io/frontmen-quiz/).

+You can call some special forces during the test if you enjoyed DOOM like me =).

+To reset all, just type `reset all` on the scores table page.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.

 It uses [Angular Material](https://material.angular.io/) version 6.4.5.